science2practice

 It is hard to focus if the sun constantly burns down and sweat drips tireless from and to everywhere.

-Heat waves are great if there is nothing else to do than enjoying a good book under an umbrella and lying on a beach while slurping a refreshing coconut.
-Yeah… oven-like offices and practices are definitely not the place to be.
-It’s hard to focus when the brain’s engrossed in coordinating body-internal cooling processes instead of thinking intelligent stuff or composing therapy programs for injured patients.
+Heat waves are great when you have nothing else to do but to read a good book under a parasol, lie on a beach and sip a refreshing coconut.
+Yes… Oven-like offices and physio practices are definitely not the place to keep a cool head.
+It is hard to concentrate when your brain is busy coordinating body's own cooling processes instead of thinking about intelligent stuff or composing therapy programs for injured patients.

-Work-related injury rate seems to increase in hot weather.
-Due to physiological limitations (e.g. decreased blood flow, central fatigue), work capacity decreases above 26°C. As concentration and motor skills can be affected as well, the risk of mistakes and accidents has shown to augement during high temperatures.
-Additionally, body core temperature rises, what causes a shift from aerobic to anaerobic energy production.
-That means, muscle energy stores empty much faster and we get tired and heavy-handed.
+The number of work-related injuries seems to increase in hot weather.
+Due to physiological limitations (e.g. decreased blood flow, central fatigue), the ability to work decreases in temperatures above 26°C. Since concentration and motor skills can also be impaired, the risk of mistakes and accidents has been shown to increase in high temperatures.
+In addition, body core temperature rises, causing a shift from aerobic to anaerobic energy production.
+This means, muscles' energy stores empty much faster and we get tired and sluggish.

-In summer, life takes place more outside and outdoor activities seem to predispose more accidents, too (except the under-the-umbrella-book-reading-part).
+In summer, life takes place more outdoors and outdoor activities seem to encourage more accidents (apart from the under-the-parasol-book-reading-part).

-But, there are some positive facts about this hot summer – besides a seamless tan and barbecue:
+But there are also a few positive aspects of this hot summer – apart from the seamless tan and barbecue:

-• Lots of vitamin D: Positive effect on sexual functioning in men, improving immune system and regulating inflammatory response: go outside
+• Lots of vitamin D: Positive effect on sexual functioning in men, improvement of the immune system and regulation of the inflammatory response: Get outside

-• Improved wound healing: Stem cell populations in sweat glands seem to support (scar) tissue regeneration and reparation: after surgery, it is okay to sweat
+• Improved wound healing: Stem cell populations in the sweat glands seem to support the regeneration and repair of (scar) tissue: After surgery, it is okay to sweat

-• Direct sunlight No. 1: Better mental health and enhanced job attitude and satisfaction: go outside!
+• Direct sunlight No. 1: Better mental health and higher work attitudes and satisfaction: Get outside

-• Direct sunlight No. 2: Beneficial effect on cardiovascular risk factors: even if you’re suffering from heat-wave-stress, your blood pressure keeps cool (up to a certain degree).
-A little sunbath never killed nobody!
+• Direct sunlight No. 2: Favourable effect on cardiovascular risk factors: Even if you suffer from heatwave stress, your blood pressure will remain cool (to a certain extent).
+A little sunbathing never hut anyone

-• Sport performance: Improved peak sprinting speed.
-Don’t skip your trainings – muscles like warm weather (only while drinking enough water and preferably in the shadows as well as not for too long)
+• Sport performance: Improved top speed when sprinting.
+Don’t skip your workout – muscles like warm weather (only with sufficient water intake and preferably in the shade and not for too long)

-• Happiness: Serotonin production in our brain is directly related to the time spent in bright sunlight.
+• Being happy: Serotonin production in our brain is directly related to the amount of time spent in bright sunlight.
 Need a cheer up?
 Go outside!

-Essential is how you cope with the hot situation – you, yourself and your patients or athletes.
-Important stuff like drinking enough water and using suncream needn’t to be repeated…
+What is decisive is how you deal with the hot situation – you, yourself and your patients or athletes.
+Important basics like drinking enough water and using sunscreen don't need to be repeated…

-Remember: Your body and brain are chilling in hot weather, so try to do so, too.
+Remember: Your body and brain cool down in hot weather, so try to be cool, too.

 References